RemotePixel/amazonlinux/README.md

 ### Content
 - build: GDAL Libs and python with numpy and cython
 - rasterio: GDAL Libs, python with numpy and cython and rasterio
-- full: GDAL Libs, python with gdal, rasterio, fiona, shapely
+- full: GDAL Libs, python with gdal, rasterio, fiona, shapely (Note: fiona doesn't support gdal>2.4 for now)

 ## Lambda Layers